5 best quick loans for emergency cash

 Earnin: Good for small cash advances

 Why an Earnin loan stands out: If you only need a small amount of money, Earnin might be a good fit since it lets you advance small amounts from an upcoming paycheck.
 According to Earnin, you could get your money nearly instantly if you’re a past customer and meet certain eligibility requirements.
-(But keep in mind that depending your bank, you could have to wait longer to access your cash.)
+(But keep in mind that depending on your bank, you could have to wait longer to access your cash.)

 • Balance shield alerts — If you’re worried about overdrafting your bank account, Earnin also offers a feature that notifies you when your balance falls below a level you specify.